 Download the latest version of AWS Schema Conversion Tool (SCT) from this link http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_SchemaConversionTool.Installing.html

-If you already have SCT installed, download the latest version & install it
+If you already have SCT installed, update or download the latest version & install it.
+To check whether new version of AWS SCT is available, choose Help, and then choose Check for Updates.
+If there is a newer version of AWS SCT available, you are prompted to download and install the newer version.

 JDBC Drivers